-Early fall, protect your soil and your plants from winter frost spells.
+Early fall, protect soil and plants from winter frost spells.

 Recycle your green waste to cover your hardy plants.
 As for the more vulnerable ones, be creative!